Daily Routines And Small Rituals

-Right now, I don’t yet have a pattern of life here in Singapore.
-Being in a new city is a bit like running through mud; messy, crazy and tiring.
+I don’t yet have a pattern of life here in Singapore.
+Being in a new city is a bit like running through mud; crazy, messy, and tiring.
 I’m slowly finding my way, walking around the neighbourhood, getting used to the food (which at our local Hawker Centre is awesome) and discovering where to get basics like lightbulbs and decent coffee.

-After breakfast, everyday, I walk through my new place and make lists, for each room; the tasks for the day.
+After breakfast, everyday, I walk through my new home and make lists for each room.
+These are the tasks for the day.
 I’m keeping those lists small and focussed.
-It takes about an hour to make the lists and review what I didn’t finish from the day before.
+It takes at least half an hour to make the lists and review what I didn’t finish from the day before.
 Then, I take a break for coffee and come back and tackle the lists, without thinking about the tasks, in true GTD style.

-That takes me through to lunch and, to be honest I’m getting through a lot that way.
+That takes me through to lunch.
+By then it feels like I’ve done a lot.
 Since I’m still sorting stuff that was in storage for five years, my mind is prone to wander without that kind of organisation and discipline.
-After lunch, I do some email (there’s still plenty of boring logistics to go through, setting up company here and so on), some writing and I try to plan a little work for the next weeks.
+Daydreams full of nostalgia are not good for feeling productive.
+After lunch, I do some email (there’s still plenty of boring logistics to go through, setting up company here and so on), some writing, maybe play a little guitar.
+If time permits I look at my plans for the next few days and weeks.
 Then it’s off somewhere local for dinner and an early bed.

 It’s a challenge to accept this kind of routine.
-I want to do doing big important stuff – writing new music, taking photos and so on.
-But, this season is small, domestic and necessary.
-In a couple of months all this will be over and I’ll have space to relax and dive into work.
-I won’t have the liberty of being anonymous in a new city and the projects will start to fill up my time.
+I want to do be doing big important stuff – writing new music, taking photos and so on.
+But, this season is small and domestic by necessity.
+In a couple of months all this will be over and I’ll have space to relax into the work.
+I’ll lose the liberty of being anonymous in a new city and fresh projects will start to fill up my time.

 For now, it’s back to the grind of the small rituals.
 Next task…